MaazJawaid/MaazJawaid/README.md

    - Frontend: `npm run dev`

 4. **ENV Changes**:
-   - env: `password for mongo uri is 123`
+   - env: `set your password for your mongo connection`

 ## 📈 What I’m Working On
 - Enhancing my expertise in advanced full stack development techniques.